PipedreamHQ/pipedream/README.md

 - [Workflows](#workflows) - Workflows run automations.
 Workflows are sequence of steps - pre-built actions or custom [Node.js](https://pipedream.com/docs/code/nodejs/), [Python](https://pipedream.com/docs/code/python/), [Golang](https://pipedream.com/docs/code/go/), or [Bash](https://pipedream.com/docs/code/bash/) code - triggered by an event (HTTP request, timer, when a new row is added to a Google Sheets, and more).
 - [Event Sources](#event-sources) - Sources trigger workflows.
 They emit events from services like GitHub, Slack, Airtable, RSS and [more](https://pipedream.com/apps).
 When you want to run a workflow when an event happens in any third-party app, you're using an event source.
 - [Actions](#actions) - Actions are pre-built code steps that you can use in a workflow to perform common operations across Pipedream's 500+ API integrations.
 For example, you can use actions to send email, add a row to a Google Sheet, [and more](https://pipedream.com/apps).
 - [Custom code](#code) - Most integrations require custom logic.
 Code is often the best way to express that logic, so Pipedream allows you to run any [Node.js](https://pipedream.com/docs/code/nodejs/), [Python](https://pipedream.com/docs/code/python/), [Golang](https://pipedream.com/docs/code/go/), or [Bash](https://pipedream.com/docs/code/bash/) code.
 You can import any package from the langauges' package managers, connect to any Pipedream connected app, and more.
+Pipedream is "low-code" in the best way: you can use pre-built components when you're performing common actions, but you can write custom code when you need to.
 - [Destinations](#destinations) - Deliver events asynchronously to common destinations like Amazon S3, Snowflake, HTTP and email
 - [Free](#pricing) - No fees for individual developers (see [limits](https://docs.pipedream.com/limits/))